Satish SC Rao: Awards and honors

-Rao has received 3 meritorious honors from the American Gastroenterological Association (AGA), the AGA Distinguished Clinician Award, AGA Masters Award for Outstanding Clinical Research and AGA Distinguished Educator Award.
-He received the American College of Gastroenterology Auxiliary Research Award, the IFFGD Senior Clinical Investigator Award, the University of Iowa Regents Distinguished Award for Faculty Excellence, “Dr. PN Chuttani Oration”, the highest honor from Indian Society of Gastroenterology, 13 Distinguished National/International Professorships, Augusta University Distinguished Research Award and the J Harold Harrison, MD, Distinguished University Chair in Gastroenterology.
+Rao has received 5 meritorious honors from the American Gastroenterological Association (AGA), the AGA Distinguished Clinician Award, AGA Masters Award for Outstanding Clinical Research, AGA Distinguished Educator Award, AGA Institute Distinguished Research Mentor Award in NGM and AGA Distinguished Mentor Award.
+He received the American College of Gastroenterology Auxiliary Research Award, the IFFGD Senior Clinical Investigator Award, the University of Iowa Regents Distinguished Award for Faculty Excellence, “Dr. PN Chuttani Oration”, the highest honor from Indian Society of Gastroenterology, 13 Distinguished National/International Professorships, Augusta University Distinguished Research Award and the J Harold Harrison, MD, Distinguished University Chair in Gastroenterology and in 2026 the Rome Foundation Aldo Torsoli International award for Gut and Brain Disorders.

 Editorships

 Rao has edited ten books including Gastrointestinal Motility: tests and problem-oriented approach, ”Handbook of gastrointestinal motility and functional disorders”.
 Dr. Rao penned the book “G.I.
 Motility Testing: A laboratory and office handbook”.
 His latest book is “Clinical and Basic Neurogastroenterology/Motility which is the most comprehensive text in the field”.

 He has served as a Guest editor of the Gastroenterology Clinics of North America, and on the Editorial Boards of American Journal of Gastroenterology.
 American Journal of Physiology (GI), Current Gastroenterology Reports, and GI and Endoscopy News.